agude/agude.github.io/_books/echopraxia.md

 image: /books/covers/echopraxia.jpg
 ---

-<cite class="book-title">{{ page.title }}</cite> is the second book in Pater
+<cite class="book-title">{{ page.title }}</cite> is the second book in Peter
-Watts's Firefall series, although it takes place at roughly the same time as
+Watts's Firefall series, although it takes place roughly at the same time as
 {% include book_link.html title="Blindsight" %}.
-It fallows parasitologist
+It follows parasitologist
-Daniel Brüks as he gets dragged into a conflict between multiple trans-human factions, travels to the Icarus station orbiting the sun, and back to Earth.
+Daniel Brüks as he gets dragged into a conflict between multiple transhuman factions, travels to the Icarus station orbiting the sun, and back to Earth.

 {% capture this_book %}<cite class="book-title">{{ page.title }}</cite>{% endcapture %}
 {% capture blindsight %}{% include book_link.html title="Blindsight" %}{% endcapture %}

-The world Watts build in {{ blindsight }} was enthralling, and the scientific and philosophical arguments about consciousness were fascinating.
-I **loved** it. {{ this_book }} expands on the exceptional worldbuilding of its predecessor while focusing on the ideas of god, godhood, freewill, and the place of humans in a trans-human world.
+The world Watts built in {{ blindsight }} was enthralling, and the scientific and philosophical arguments about consciousness were fascinating.
+I **loved** it. {{ this_book }} expands on the exceptional worldbuilding of its predecessor while focusing on the ideas of god, godhood, free will, and the place of humans in a transhuman world.
 It is a fantastic sequel, possibly even better than the first.

 The Major characters are:

-- Daniel Brüks, a parasitologist and baseline human who has decided against getting absolutely any enhancements.
+- Daniel Brüks, a parasitologist and baseline human who has decided against getting any enhancements.

-- Jim Keaton, Siri Keaton's father and human solider.
+- Jim Keaton, Siri Keaton's (from {{ blindsight }}) father and a human soldier.

+- Rakshi Sengupta, an augmented human who servers as a backup pilot for the ship.

 - The Bicamerals, a hivemind composed of people who have edited their brains and who discover scientific advancements through apparently religious means.